 Remember – it's your responsibility to make sure you:

-For example, you must not work in any post outside your approved F1 programme, or in an LAT post that hasn't been approved by your foundation school.
+For example, you must not work in any post outside your approved F1 programme, or in a LAT post that hasn't been approved by your medical school and foundation school.